aws-samples/arc325-multiple-accounts-workshop/docs/cross-account-manager.md

 1. Open the file [account.yml](../CrossAccountManager/account.yml) which located inside CrossAccountManager directory in your favorite text editor.

-2. Update the 12 digit account id of your `Billing`, `Security` and `Application One` accounts in the appropriate field and save the file.
+2. Update the 12 digit account id of your `Security` and `Application One` accounts in the appropriate field and save the file.

 3. Navigate to [Amazon S3 Console](https://s3.console.aws.amazon.com/s3/home?region=eu-west-1#) and open the 'ConfigBucket' bucket that was created in the previous procedure and open the `account` folder.